-1. Why is it important for a firm to study and understand the external environment? (pp. 36-37)
+1. Explain the importance of analyzing and understanding the firm's external environment. (pp. 36-37)

 The external environment influences the firm's strategic options as well as the decisions made in light of them.
 The firm's understanding of the external environment is especially useful when it is matched with knowledge about its internal environment.
 Matching the conditions of the two environments is the foundation the firm needs to form its vision, mission, and to take strategic actions in the pursuit of strategic competitiveness and above-average returns.
 The importance of understanding the external environment is further underscored by the fact that the environmental conditions facing firms in the global economy of the 21st century differ from those firms faced previously.
 For example, technological changes and the explosion in information gathering and processing capabilities demand more timely and effective competitive actions and responses.
 The rapid sociological changes occurring in many countries affect labor practices and the nature of products demanded by increasingly diverse consumers.
 Governmental policies and laws affect where and how firms choose to compete.
 Competitive advantage goes to those firms who know their external environment and plan their strategies so they are relevant to these conditions.